 Cozen O’Connor’s maritime attorneys provide clients with ongoing counsel on a multitude of corporate issues.
 We prepare charter parties, advise clients on the flagging or reflagging of vessels according to the maritime laws of the U.S., the Republic of Vanuatu, the Republic of the Marshall Islands, the Republic of Liberia and other registries; counsel on citizenship requirements and assist clients with restructuring, workouts and maritime lien enforcement, as well as maritime-related bankruptcies.
 We have significant experience in negotiating and drafting contracts with shipyards and other vendors engaged in vessel construction.
 Our maritime corporate & finance attorneys frequently serve as special counsel in mergers and acquisitions that involve maritime-related assets.

 In this rarefied world of high-value ship finance, Cozen O’Connor distinguishes itself by being lean and efficient.
 Because we maintain a low-leverage staffing model and use individualized fee arrangements, we are able to provide optimal service at a price point that appeals to well-managed clients.

 Cozen O’Connor’s nationwide transportation shipping regulatory and ship finance practices have been listed by Chambers USA as Band 1 and Band 3, respectively.
+The Legal 500 United States has recognized the practice group as a Top Tier Firm for Transport: Shipping.
 Individual members of the maritime team have also been recognized as industry leaders by independent legal publications, including Chambers USA.
 The Maritime practice group includes several former presidents of the Maritime Administrative Bar Association and contributing authors to numerous publications, including Schoenbuam’s Admiralty & Maritime Law and Wolters Kluwer’s Maritime Law Handbook.